 I still remember the first day.
 After the usual introductions, he told us to go out into the hallway where old used guitars were stored in the closets.
 “Grab one, bring it back in here and get a book and read the first lesson”, he said.
 “If you have any questions, I’ll do my best to try and answer them.”

 Now I wish I could say I’m a truly accomplished guitar player.
 I’m not.
-Even after all of these years, I’m just an intermediate sort of guy.
+Even after all of these years, I’m just an intermediate player.
 (I have a brief sample at the bottom).

 Back in 1982, I bought an Alvarez Yairi DY45 which I owned for 25 years before I replaced it with a Taylor 514 CE acoustic guitar (shown).
 It was one of the few times during my first marriage that I splurged on something for myself.
 Boy, was I glad I did.
 What a wonderful guitar!
 It revived my interest and got me playing a lot more.